Quantification of Credal Uncertainty: A Distance-Based Approach: Experiments

+Remaining exact ties are broken deterministically by the original sample order.
+This ordering is conservative in the following sense: an instance whose minimum attainable aleatoric uncertainty is already high is rejected before one that still admits a low-uncertainty explanation; the upper endpoint is used only as a tie-breaker.
+Implementation details and experimental setup are described in Appendices~\ref{app:impl} and~\ref{app:exp-setup}.
 Figure~\ref{fig:ar_cifar} extends \citet{chau2025integral} by reporting ARCs for total, aleatoric, and epistemic uncertainty on \dataset{CIFAR-10} and \dataset{CIFAR-100}, computed from ensemble-induced credal sets.
-Across all three components, our measures consistently match or outperform the baselines on both datasets.
+Across all three components, our measures are competitive with the baselines on both datasets, often matching or improving their AUC while retaining the computational advantages predicted by Table~1.
 Table~\ref{tab:overall_results} presents overall performance on a broader collection of KEEL datasets (detailed in Appendix~\ref{app:exp-setup}).
-Alongside the Area Under the Curve (AUC), we report the Monotonicity Ratio (MR), defined as the percentage of bins in which the AR curve does not decrease, capturing shape differences AUC may overlook.
+Alongside the AUC, we report the Monotonicity Ratio (MR), defined as the percentage of bins in which the AR curve does not decrease, capturing shape differences AUC may overlook.
 Competitive performance together with low computation times highlights a key benefit of our approach.
 Additional experiments are provided in Appendix~\ref{app:add-results}.

-\paragraph{Limitations.} We identified a pathological case, though it stems from a representational artifact rather than a deficiency of the measures themselves.
-An adversarial or miscalibrated model in the credal set can shift the zero uncertainty reference point, and the resulting quantities inherit this effect.
+\emph{Limitation.} We identified a pathological case, though it stems from a representational artifact rather than a deficiency of the measures themselves.
+If the credal set is an inaccurate representation of the underlying uncertainty, the uncertainty estimates derived from it will inherit this distortion.
+Although this limitation is shared by any method operating on the same representation, our measures may be more sensitive because they rely on the extreme points of the credal set: a miscalibrated ensemble member can shift the reference point corresponding to zero uncertainty.
 An illustrative example is given in Appendix~\ref{app:add-results}.